h1data/pathos-translation-helper/README.md

   AppearanceName and ItemName are judged as the same concepts.<br>
   ![duplicate check](duplicateCheck.png)
 - Semi-auto import function for Dictionary and Guides files.<br>
+  Can check changes from both files or the official GitHub repository.<br>
   Deleted lines are not removed from spreadsheet automatically for safety, only changed background color.<br>
   ![import](import.png)